-The ENCODE combined segmentation classifies the genome into regions such as predicted promoters, enhancers, and repressed (see table below).
-These are genomic regions of similar signal over 14 assays to obtain.
+Segmentations partition the genome into regions such as predicted promoters, enhancers, and repressed (see table below).
+These are genomic regions of similar signal over a selected number of assays.
 Each defines a single-track summary of the functional architecture of the human genome in one of six cell types.

 - ChromHMM (Ernst et al., 2011)

-ChromHMM labels each assay as high or low in 200 base pair bins over the whole human genome and runs a 25-state Hidden Markov Model.
+ChromHMM labels each assay as high or low in 200 base pair bins over the whole human genome.

 - Segway (Hoffman et al., 2011)